Eczbek/xieite/docs/geometry/getBoundingBox.md

 # xieite::geometry::getBoundingBox
-Declared in `<xieite/geometry/getBoundingBox.hpp>`
+Defined in header `<xieite/geometry/getBoundingBox.hpp>`

 <br/>

 Creates a minimal rectangle to contain an ellipse or circle.
+The rotation of the ellipse will not affect the rotation of the bounding box.

 <br/><br/>